-Every business owner needs to understand their exit strategy and which exit strategy suits their business.
+Every business owner will eventually exit the business.
+It is vital to understand which exit strategy best suits the owner and their business.
 However, choosing the best exit strategy isn't simple.
 Exit strategies are nearly always tough decisions.
 You must understand the advantages and downsides of each exit strategy, and we will help you with this.

 What does an exit plan mean?